Gypsy style: Instrumentation

-Violin – There doesn’t exist an instrument called “Gypsy violin”.
-Players in the style have a preference for violins with a dark tone-quality from which they can draw a special sound.
+Violin– There doesn’t exist an instrument called “Gypsy violin”.
+Players in the style have a preference for violins with a dark tone quality from which they can draw a special sound.
 The listener gets the impression that he hears the aforementioned violin but that is not so.

 The Cimbalom – A characteristic instrument for producing the style is the cimbalom.
-It has a playing-surface strung with steel strings which are hammered with two beaters.
+It has a playing surface strung with steel strings which are hammered with two beaters.
 The chords are played in arpeggio: one note after the other in rapid succession.
 This provides the tinkling sound that adds much to the character of the style.

-Bass – The double bass support the tunes this with its deep booming sound.
+Bass – The double bass supports the tunes this with its deep booming sound.
 He lifts, as if it were, the music above itself and gives it a profound base.
-Without double bass the strength and the soul of the music would be missing.
+Without double bass, the strength and the soul of the music would be missing.

-Kontras – the melodies win much power by introducing a second violin to the ensemble, the "kontras" who plays second voices and two-stringed harmonies, and adds in this way much to the musical effect of the style.
+Kontras – the melodies win much power by introducing a second violin to the ensemble, the "kontras" which plays second voices and two-stringed harmonies and adds in this way much to the musical effect of the style.

-Viola – The viola (called here by its German name Bratsche) plays a typical role in the music of this style.
-In slow movements it takes the two-stringed harmonies from the second violin which then can continue playing second voices.
+Viola– The viola (called here by its German name Bratsche) plays a typical role in the music of this style.
+In slow movements, it takes the two-stringed harmonies from the second violin which then can continue playing second voices.
 In fast movements the bratsch enhances the rhythm by playing the after-beat – see Beat (music) – often in a forceful manner, creating the typical style rhythm called “estam”.